gromacs/gromacs/docs/user-guide/mdrun-performance.rst

 older driver releases (e.g. fglrx 12.15).
-To minimize the overhead it is recommended to leave a CPU hardware thread unused when launching :ref:`gmx mdrun`, especially on CPUs with high core count and/or HyperThreading enabled.
+To minimize the overhead it is recommended to leave a CPU hardware thread unused when launching :ref:`gmx mdrun`, especially on CPUs with high core counts and/or HyperThreading enabled.
 E.g. on a machine with a 4-core CPU and eight threads (via HyperThreading) and an AMD GPU, try ``gmx mdrun -ntomp 7 -pin on``.
 This will leave free CPU resources for the GPU task scheduling